 Some of the creators have their tot-packs arranged in a curriculum of weeks, such as Confessions of a Homeschooler’s “Letter of the Week” curriculum.
 Each week centers around a theme that begins with the letter of the week, such as A is for apple, B is for butterfly, and so on.
 Activities within the tot-pack might include coloring sheets, dot pages, number flash cards, shapes flash cards, pattern activities, prewriting activities, matching games, and more.
 They are very extensive with lot of options.

-The sites listed above are the three main places that I have gotten tot-packs for Ezra.
+The sites listed above are the two main places that I have gotten tot-packs for Ezra.
 They are free to download and use as long as you don’t sell or distribute the content in anyway.
-I have also used the sites Teachers Pay Teachers and Teachers Notebook.

 You can see Ezra and I using some of these materials in action in the following posts (some of these are just one photo within my Beauty in the Mess posts, so you might have to scroll down to find it):

-Now, here’s the good and the bad about preschool packs:
+Now, here’s the good and the bad about preschool tot packs:

 1) I never followed one set curriculum and even within each pack I would pick and choose what to use and what not to use.
 I loved the flexibility to create my own curriculum without having to come up with the activities myself.
 Some activities Ezra just didn’t care for so we stuck with what he did.
 I also would often pick and chose from multiple sites that had packs on the same theme and put them into one unit of my own compilation, such as this one being a transportation unit: